city boundaries - Hampton, Virginia

 Source: City of Hampton, WebGIS Portal

-The Jamestown settlers built Fort Algernourne in 1609 at the end of the Peninsula, where Fort Monroe is now located.
+The colonists built Fort Algernourne in 1609 near Point Comfort, likely on the Strawberry Banks.
 Moving some starving settlers away from Jamestown reduced the demand on the fort's food supplies, and may have reduced transmission of density-dependent disease.
 The fort also provided an early warning system of Spanish, Dutch, and pirate ships until being abandoned in 1667 after Charles II made peace with the Netherlands leader, William of Orange.

-Fort George was built on the same site in 1727, and was washed away by a storm in 1749.
-As described on Eighteenth Century Virginia Hurricanes, a hurricane storm surge raised the level of Chesapeake Bay 15 feet, created Willoughby Spit at Norfolk, and washed away the fort's walls.
-The location of modern-day Hampton was buried under four feet of water on October 19, 1749.
-(Today, I-64 has been reconfigured so it can be converted into a hurricane escape route.
-If necessary, all eastbound traffic can be stopped and those lanes used for westbound traffic inland to safety west of Williamsburg.)
+Fort George was built near the same site in 1727, and was washed away by a storm on October 19, 1749.
+A hurricane storm surge raised the level of Chesapeake Bay 15 feet, created Willoughby Spit at Norfolk, and washed away the fort's walls.
+The location of modern-day Hampton was buried under four feet of water.
+Today, I-64 has been reconfigured so it can be converted into a hurricane escape route.
+If necessary, all eastbound traffic can be stopped and those lanes used for westbound traffic inland to safety west of Williamsburg.2

 Hampton in 1864